jeffnye-gh/performance-modeling/How-to.md

 - Install Miniconda - see above
 - Install Map/Sparta - see above

-## Install the Map/Argos collateral for Ubuntu 22
+## Install the Map Argos collateral

 This tool has a stupidly long dependency chain. wxpython-tools was called python-wxtools. attrdict3 replaces attrdict.